-Prerequisite: BIOC1600 Perspectives in Biochemistry
+Prerequisite: BIOC1600 Perspectives in Biochemistry Assessment: 50% continuous assessment; 50% examination.

 CHEM1042 General Chemistry I

 The course aims to provide students with a solid foundation of the basic principles and concepts of chemistry.
 It also provides students with hands-on training of basic laboratory skills and techniques including volumetric analysis, preparation, purification and characterization of chemical substances and some basic instrumental methods.
 Students will be equipped with a good foundation of theoretical and practical knowledge and skills for further studies in Chemistry.